vladvaz/Vite-module-federation-with-vue/README.md

 npm run preview
 ```

 Finally launch the app `vue-host` in a new terminal with:

 ```sh
 npm run dev
 ```

 Open `http://localhost:5000` and test the application.

+## Check the final result in the video below

+<video controls src="Vite module federation with Vue.mp4" title="Title"></video>